Would you like to see the northern lights in Tromsø, Norway? Read on, as I give you the best tips and tricks to find them!

 Tromsø encounters polar nights during winter when the sun remains below the horizon for an extended period, resulting in 24-hour darkness and just a little dusk light.
 However, during summer, the city experiences midnight sun, where the sun does not set below the horizon, and it’s bright throughout the night.

 It’s possible to see the northern lights independently if you’re in a location with a clear view of the northern horizon and little light pollution.
-It’s recommended to join a guided tour with experienced guides who know the best places to view the lights and can provide information about the science behind them.
+However, it’s recommended to join a guided tour with experienced guides who know the best places to view the lights and can provide information about the science behind them.

 Do I need to book a tour for the northern lights?

 It isn’t necessary to book a tour to see the northern lights, but it’s highly recommended.
-Professional tour companies have experienced guides who know the road conditions and best locations and times to see the lights.
+Professional tour companies have experienced guides who know the road conditions and the best locations and times to see the lights.
 They’ll also provide warm clothing, equipment, and transportation and know what to do in an emergency.
 Without a tour, you may miss the lights or face safety concerns.

 Is Sweden or Norway better for northern lights?